-Let’s kick off our journey with the very basics that help us to understand the intricate inner workings of this modern marvel.
+Let’s kick off our journey with the basics that help us understand the intricate inner workings of this modern marvel.
 We all know the comfort of walking out of a sauna-hot atmosphere into a well-chilled office or home.
 Better yet, the warm hug of an air-conditioned room after trudging out of a raging blizzard.
 One, therefore, gets to wonder how that humming window ac unit does it all.
 It’s worth noting beforehand that these window-mounted air conditioners are necessarily the same as their wall-mounted counterparts.
-The main deviation between the two is simply the choice of mounting location, which mainly depends on where exactly it is convenient for you to install the unit in your home, office, or wherever you need it.
+The main deviation between the two is simply the choice of mounting location, which mainly depends on where it is convenient for you to install the unit in your home, office, or wherever you need it.
 Let’s break down the operation procedure into stages and take a closer look at each one.

 Room Air-Cycles; Hot & Cold

 Having successfully lowered the air temperature and removed all the extra moisture, the air is now ready to head back into the room to be used for climate control.
 Once again, the blower is utilized to provide suction, which will propel the air back into the room from which it came.
 If you stand close to the unit, you can feel this chilled air blowing out.
-Remember, however, that the air in the room in which this chilled air is being deposited is all hot and dusty.
+However, remember that the air in the room in which this chilled air is being deposited is all hot and dusty.
 This means the incoming chilled air quickly loses its pristine chill and dirtied again.
 As such, the unit keeps repeating the process continuously hence creating a cold room air cycle.